 Stress incontinence is leaking when under pressure – such as sneezing, laughing or jumping, and around a third of new mums experience this during their first postnatal year.
 It could be just a few drops, or it may be enough to leak through clothing and cause severe embarrassment.
 Stress incontinence can have a real impact on women’s lives if it is not brought under control, in fact there is a clear link between continence and postnatal depression, so it is vital to seek help if this is something you are currently struggling with.

 There are certain factors that mean that some people are more susceptible to stress incontinence than others.
 If you suffered with incontinence during your pregnancy, particularly earlier on in the first or second trimesters, you are more likely to experience it postnatally too.
-If you had a long pushing stage, a 3rd or 4th degree tear or an instrumental delivery, you are also more likely to experience postnatal incontinence issues.
+If you had a long pushing stage, a 3rd or 4th degree tear or an instrumental delivery, you are also more likely to experience postpartum incontinence issues.

 It really is different for everyone.
 Some people find that within a few days they don’t have any issues but, for some women, it can last months or even years.
 If you are still experiencing issues by the 6-week mark it is advisable to discuss this with your GP and ask for a referral to a Women’s Health Physio, if left untreated, it could cause you problems for the rest of your life.
 Please remember that this is not something that you simply have to live with and with the right support you can regain control.

 At the hospital when you have your baby you are likely to be given a leaflet that talks about pelvic floor exercises.
-Pelvic floor exercises or ‘kegels’ are proven to help reduce incontinence and are a useful tool in restoring your pelvic floor postnatally.
+Pelvic floor exercises or ‘kegels’ are proven to help reduce incontinence after childbirth and are a useful tool in restoring your pelvic floor postnatally.
 However, they are just one piece of the puzzle and you need all of the other pieces in order to build up a full picture of pelvic floor health.

 Before we delve into the many other ways that you can improve your pelvic floor function, first let’s make sure that you can kegel properly.